New Faculty Teaching Academy

 Year 1 total expected time commitment: 12-14 hrs

-• The program will help you to:
+• The program will invite you to:

 • Class Observation: Faculty may arrange to have one of their classes observed by a CTI consultant with a follow-up discussion (Fall or Spring Semester)